 Driving and Criminal Traffic Offences in Victoria

 There is a wide range of criminal driving and traffic offences that a person can be charged with in Victoria.
+Some of these charges can pose serious penalties, it is important you consider consulting a team of traffic and driving lawyers.

 The majority of traffic offences are considered minor summary matters and are heard in the Magistrates Court of Victoria.
 However, driving offences that involve serious injury or death are considered indictable matters and are heard in the County or Supreme Courts of Victoria.